UK and EU master’s student funding

 EU postgraduate students

-The UK government has also confirmed that EU nationals will also remain eligible to apply for Research Council PhD studentships at UK institutions for 2018/19 and 2019/20 to help cover costs for the duration of their study.
+The UK government has also confirmed that EU nationals will also remain eligible to apply for Research Council PhD studentships at UK institutions in 2020/21 to help cover costs for the duration of their study.

 Manchester Alumni Scholarship Schemes

 - Read more about our Manchester Alumni Scholarship Schemes

 Manchester Master's Bursary

 A number of bursaries for students from widening participation backgrounds are available for students on master's courses.

 - Read more about our Manchester Master's Bursary

 Charities and alternative funding sources